-In January 2018, we announced that we had completed two Phase 3 clinical trials evaluating KPI-121 0.25%, STRIDE 1 and STRIDE 2, evaluating the safety and efficacy of KPI-121 0.25% versus placebo in patients with dry eye disease.
+In January 2018, we announced that we had completed two Phase 3 clinical trials evaluating EYSUVIS, STRIDE 1 and STRIDE 2, evaluating the safety and efficacy of EYSUVIS versus placebo in patients with dry eye disease.
 In STRIDE 1, statistical significance was achieved for both primary endpoints.
 However, in STRIDE 2 we did not achieve statistical significance for the primary symptom endpoint of ocular discomfort severity.
-In December 2018, the FDA accepted for filing our NDA for KPI-121 0.25% and has granted a target action date under PDUFA of August 15, 2019.
-We may not receive approval to commercialize KPI-121 0.25%.
-Based upon the recommendation of the FDA, we initiated an additional Phase 3 clinical trial, STRIDE 3, in the third quarter of 2018 evaluating KPI-121 0.25% for the temporary relief of the signs and symptoms of dry eye disease.
-We may also determine to conduct additional Phase 3 trials for KPI-121 0.25% or to potentially expand the label of KPI-121 0.25% if we receive marketing approval for a narrower indication than we are targeting.
-If the FDA determines that we have not sufficiently demonstrated efficacy for both signs and symptoms of dry eye, we may need to conduct additional clinical trials to support approval of KPI-121 0.25% for temporary relief of signs and symptoms of dry eye disease.
-If we conduct additional clinical trials of KPI-121 0.25%, our expenses will significantly increase and could delay or halt our ability to obtain marketing approval.
-Regulatory authorities outside the United States, in particular in the European Union, have not issued formal guidance on the requirements for approval of a dry eye drug.
-Our Phase 3 clinical trials of KPI-121 0.25% may not be sufficient to support an application for marketing approval outside the United States, in particular if the European Union does not allow us to utilize the results from our Phase 3 clinical trials of KPI-121 0.25% pursuant to the Article 10(3) submission pathway or otherwise, we will likely need to conduct add
+In August 2019, we announced that we received a CRL from the FDA indicating that positive efficacy data from an additional clinical trial will be needed to support a resubmission of the NDA.
+On March 9, 2020, we announced that STRIDE 3 met both of its primary symptom endpoints and its key secondary sign endpoint.
+On April 30, 2020, we resubmitted the NDA for EYSUVIS.
+We believe the data from STRIDE 3 replicates the positive efficacy data from the previous clinical trials for both signs and symptoms of dry eye disease and will satisfy the recommendation in the CRL for an additional positive trial.
+However, the FDA may determine otherwise, and we may need to conduct additional clinical trials to support approval of EYSUVIS.
+If we conduct additional clinical trials of EYSUVIS, our expenses will significantly increase and could delay or halt our ability to obtain marketing approval.
+Our Phase 3 clinical trials of EYSUVIS may not be sufficient to support an application for marketing approval outside the United States.
+Further, if regulatory authorities outside the United States do not accept the data from our Phase 3 clinical trials of EYSUVIS pursuant to the Article 10(3) submission pathway or otherwise, we will likely need to conduct additional trials to obtain marketing approval in such jurisdiction, which would be costly and time-consuming and could delay or permanently halt our ability to commercialize the applicable product candidates in the applicable jurisdictions.